MeloS7/Multi-Lang-KG-Verbalization/README.md

 # Multi-Lingual-KG-Verbalisation

 This repository is for the paper, "Multilingual Verbalisation of Knowledge Graphs" (EMNLP 2025 Findings).
-We provide the following compotents:
+We provide the following components:
 - Training/Prompting codes for our methods:
     - FTMT
     - NLG+MT